 IMPORTANT UPDATE TO THIS BLOG!
-CDL & DOT/SAP EVALUATIONS CAN BE CONDUCTED REMOTELY ONLINE THROUGH SEPT.
-30, 2020 OR THE END OF THE COVID-19 HEALTH CRISIS
+CDL & DOT/SAP EVALUATIONS CAN BE CONDUCTED REMOTELY ONLINE THROUGH JUNE 2021 OR THE END OF THE COVID-19 HEALTH EMERGENCY

 DOT / SAP Evaluations Explained Step-by-Step

 If you are a CDL holder, are employed as a truck driver, pilot, or similar safety-sensitive position and failed a DOT alcohol or drug test at work or left the testing site before successfully giving a sample, then your ability to work in your normal duties and make your normal income has hit a roadblock until you complete a DOT SAP evaluation.
 The roadblock part is easy to understand since your employer is under strict federal guidelines to immediately step you down from any safety-sensitive duties.
 Some employers also terminate the employee immediately, while others will move the employee to non-safety-sensitive duties while the issue is being resolved.
 Regardless, it is often unclear to the employee as to what to do next if they would like to stay at the same company or in the same occupation and work under DOT rules.
 The process for a rule violation, regardless of whether the employee had a positive test or not, is always the same, and this blog explains it step-by-step.

 What’s A SAP?